When your Friends ask, “How can you possibly run barefoot?”

 Begin Here

 All of the forces that cause the repetitive stress type injuries most common among distance runners, pass through the sole of our foot (or shoes).
 Therefore, it makes sense that our soles are abundantly endowed with nerves to let us know when we’re putting too much stress on our body (or soles).
-If it’s comfortable to run on a variety of terrains (and you should be practicing on a variety of terrains, not just comfortable terrains) in bare feet, then there isn’t much stress or strain being put on our soles, and also not much stress or strain passing through the soles into the body to cause damage over the long run.
+If it’s comfortable to run barefoot on a variety of terrains (and you should be practicing on a variety of terrains, not just comfortable terrains), then there isn’t much stress or strain being put on our soles, and therefore, not much stress or strain passing through the soles into the body to cause damage over the long term.

-It the way you move hurts your soles (that’s excess stress passing through your soles, due to the way you’re standing, walking, or running), it’s likely going to injure you some place eventually.
+If the way you move hurts your soles (that’s excess stress passing through your soles, due to the way you’re standing, walking, or running), it’s likely going to injure you in other parts of your body eventually (this is precisely the reason our soles are so sensitive, they are our first warning to change the way we are moving).
 Run comfortably, or change the way you run so that it is comfortable (especially on rough terrain), or don’t run at all.
-But, any pain while you’re running barefoot is a message to change the way you are running.
+But realize that most pains while you’re running barefoot are warning messages to change the way you are running.

 Gravel and rough terrain should NOT be avoided when you’re trying to learn how to run gently while barefoot.
 Standing, or walking and running a few minutes on uncomfortable terrain will teach you more about running gently than months of running on comfortable terrain, or in any kind of footwear.

 If you’ve already suffered a stress fracture, or tendinitis etc., you have another avenue of feedback to let you know when you’re putting too much stress on your injury.
-If your injury hurts while you’re moving the way you’re moving, then you’re still putting the same kind of stress on your foot that injured it in the first place.
-CHANGE, figure out how to move in a way that does not hurt your body on most any terrain.
+If your injury hurts while you’re moving the way you’re moving, then you’re still putting the same kind of stress on your injury that injured you in the first place.
+CHANGE, figure out how to move in a way that does not hurt your body, and especially any injured areas, if you cannot, then rest and recover first.

 Relax

 Relax, relax, relax.
-Tension is painful.
+Tension causes pain.
 Pain is a message that we may be leading ourselves toward injury.
-Avoid pain.
+Avoid pain and you will learn to run more gently, more relaxed.
 Relax, relax, RELAX!

 Face Forward